 Pear Point Loop, 5.8 miles – The “Fun Family” Ride

 - This easy loop around Friday Harbor is perfect for families with kids or beginners.
-We recommend taking our beach cruiser bikes on this route.

 - Take Argyle Street out of town and take a left on Pear Point Loop.
 It goes by Jackson’s Beach, a lovely drift wood beach with barbecues and a volleyball field.
 There are plenty of places to stop and take in the view.
 The Loop gets you back into Friday Harbor where the ferry lands…and where the San Juan Ice Cream Co. is.